-I am applying for a job (e.g., City Carrier, Rural Carrier) that requires an exam, I was told I have 14 days to complete the assessment process.
+I am applying for a job that requires a proctored exam, I was told I have 14 days to complete the assessment process.
 What are the steps in this process that must be completed?

 - The first step involves establishing your assessment account and providing some basic, voluntary information about you.
 An email invitation will be sent to the email address you provided.
 Follow the instructions in that and later emails to complete the first and second steps. - 2.
 The second step involves completing an online assessment (you are allowed a maximum of 90 minutes to complete the assessment). - Applicants who successfully complete the online assessment are invited to schedule themselves to complete the last step in the process, a proctored assessment.
 The proctored assessment will take approximately 90 minutes and must be completed at an approved location by trained personnel.